sharc-lab/lightningsim-doc/docs/source/tutorial/ex1-end-to-end.rst

 In the terminal in which you activated the :code:`lightningsim` conda environment, run::

-  lightningsim ~/examples/example-1/solution1
+  lightningsim --gui lightningsim-doc/examples/example-1/solution1

 .. note::

   Make sure you always use the full path to the project solution, not just the path to the project itself!

-LightningSim will start and print the URL to the LightningSim server: :code:`http://127.0.0.1:8080`.
+LightningSim will start in GUI mode and print the URL to the LightningSim server: :code:`http://127.0.0.1:8080`.
 Hold :kbd:`Ctrl` and click the link in the terminal to open the LightningSim UI in your default browser.

 By default, LightningSim will wait for you to start a synthesis run before running simulation.
 Arrange the windows so that you can see both Vitis HLS and LightningSim side-by-side.